Reverberation Mapping of Lamp-post and Wind Structures in Accretion Thin Disks: Conclusions

 We investigate the wavelength dependence of flux and time lags in AGN accretion disks, focusing on a geometrically thin and optically thick disk model irradiated by an external ``lamp post'' source.
 By introducing a power-law dependence for the accretion rate $\dot{M}=\dMdt\left(R/\Rin\right)^\beta$ inspired by disk wind dynamics \citep{Blandford&Begelman99}, we extend previous methodologies for reverberation mapping.
 Our analysis reveals that a higher $\beta$ results in a larger disk size and increased luminosity, offering an alternative approach to addressing the issue of accretion disk sizes.
 Furthermore, we provide analytical formulas for more efficient application to observational data, particularly in the UV/optical regime.
 Our fitting analysis of time lags and luminosity for type I AGNs, using a power-law approximation, reveals a shallower temperature slope ($T \propto R^{-0.66}$, or $\beta \approx 0.35$) compared to the traditional thin disk model ($T \propto R^{-3/4}$), and a color correction factor of $\fcol \approx 1.6$.
 These results are consistent with previous studies \citep[e.g.][]{Davis&El-Abd19,Cornachione&Morgan20}.
 However, due to high uncertainties, we cannot completely rule out the traditional thin disk model.
 We observe a positive correlation between the accretion rate and color correction with black hole mass, though the small sample size limits definitive conclusions.
 We also find a strong degeneracy between $\beta$ and accretion rate $\dMdt$, which complicates the fitting process.
 This suggests that incorporating the flux spectrum or spectral energy distribution into the fitting process could help break this degeneracy and provide a more accurate solution.
 Lastly, we address various aspects including alternative disk and wind models, as well as other disk parameters, demonstrating that our simulation offers a fast and accurate approach for reverberation mapping.

-Our work lays the groundwork for more realistic simulations, which will be integrated with machine learning modeling of quasar light curves using latent stochastic differential equations \citep[latent SDEs;][]{FaginEtal24}.
-This efficient approach opens up new opportunities for combining with microlensing analysis \citep[e.g.][]{ChanEtal21,BestEtal24}.
+Our work lays the foundation for more realistic simulations, enabling the rapid generation of quasar light curves that are applicable to diverse observational scenarios in training sets, while integrating machine learning modeling through latent stochastic differential equations \citep[latent SDEs;][]{FaginEtal24b,FaginEtal24}.
+This capability is crucial for addressing challenges associated with traditional curve-shifting techniques.
+Moreover, our efficient approach opens opportunities to combine two dimensional flux variability with microlensing analysis \citep[e.g.][]{ChanEtal21,BestEtal24,BestEtal24b}, allowing for a deeper investigation into the inner structure of the disk.